bascheffler/minthcm-docker-compose/README.md

 - **Configuration Options:** Customize your MintHCM installation by adjusting variables in the `.env` file.
 Modify parameters such as the web port, database details, and MintHCM admin credentials.

-- **Efficient Dependencies:** Ensure proper startup sequence with dependencies managed between containers.
-The web application depends on the MySQL database and waits for it to become healthy before proceeding.

 **Instructions:**

 1. Clone this repository to your local machine: